jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect.md

 {% endfor %}
 </ul>

-### Tags

-Replace / add / delete tags for the connection.
+Replace / add / delete **Tags** for the connection.
 Tags are a free form organizational tool that may be optionally applied to Spotlight connections.
 Tag names represent a project, geographic region or other indicator of interest to you and your organization.
 Multiple tags can be assigned to one connection.
 Monitoring | Edit connection monitoring settings

-## Delete
+## Delete the connection

 From the Spotlight Client